Applications of Titration in Chemical Reaction Engineering

 Equivalence Point

-The endpoint of a titration is the point at which the moles of the analyte (unknown solution) and the titrant (known solution) are equal.
-This corresponds to the equivalence point, where the reaction between the analyte and titrant is stoichiometrically balanced.
+The equivalence point of a titration is the point at which the moles of the analyte (unknown solution) and the titrant (known solution) are chemically equivalent.
+This corresponds to the stoichiometric point where the reaction between the analyte and titrant is completely balanced.
+The endpoint, while often used interchangeably, is the point where an indicator signals the completion of the reaction; it may differ slightly from the equivalence point.

 Equipment and Techniques